powerapi-ng/powerapi-ng.github.io/docs/reference/grafana/grafana.md

 In this tutorial, we describe how to connect a Formula to a Grafana instance by using InfluxDB 2.X as Destination.
 Then, we will see how to configure Grafana to visualize the power estimation computed by the Formula.

-This tutorial assumes that you know how launch a Formula and a Sensor to compute power estimation and that you have an InfluxDB 2.X and a Grafana instance running on your local machine.
+This tutorial assumes that you know how launch a Formula and a Sensor to compute power estimation and that you have an InfluxDB 2.X and a Grafana instances running on your local machine.
 The InfluxDB 2.X instance listen on port `8086` and Grafana instance listen on port `3000`.

 ## Connect Grafana to the InfluxDB 2.X instance

-Connect to your Grafana instance and go to the "Data sources" section (in the configuration part of the side bar).
+Connect to your Grafana instance and go to the `"Data sources"`` section (in the configuration part of the side bar).

 <img
 src="https://powerapi.org/assets/images/reference/grafana/grafana_home.png"